jagcha/JEPL/core/US24UW990JEPL.md

 H, S, P, O, X, D not expected to be an event supposed to end up in pregnancy success.

 # 05/08/2025
 Enriching dataset.
 Preparing standardized data to proceed w/ stat analysis!

+# 07/04/2025
+I finished my summer internship at ABS global.
+I will continue with my research in embrionic losses.